 - Braided line comes of the spool smoothly

-- Brained lines are extra strong for thier diameter
+- Brained lines are extra strong for their diameter

 - Braided lines are more sensitive to help you detect strikes when you are bottom bouncing